-3.2.
-Data sources
+2.2 Data sources

-The PROFOUND DB provides information on the site, soil, and forest stand as well as data for climate, atmospheric CO2 concentration, nitrogen deposition, carbon fluxes, atmospheric heat conduction, and remote sensing at a range of different temporal resolutions (i.e., from 30 minutes to decadal measurements).
+The PROFOUND DB provides information on the site, soil and forest stand as well as data for climate, atmospheric CO2 concentration, nitrogen deposition, carbon fluxes, atmospheric heat conduction and remote sensing at a range of different temporal resolutions (i.e. from 30 min to decadal measurements).
 Table 1 provides an overview of the different data types and their temporal resolution available in the PROFOUND DB.
-All variables available are listed in the SOM tables 1-13.
-In the following we describe how the individual subdatasets of the PROFOUND DB have been brought together and describe the key variables and characteristics of each dataset.
+All variables available are listed in Tables S1-S13 in the Supplement.
+In the following we describe how the